 Vestibular Therapy for Concussions

-Vestibular therapy is aimed at restoring a person’s balance and spatial orientation.
+As its name suggests, vestibular therapy targets the vestibular system to restore a person’s balance and spatial orientation.
 It is one of the most effective and evidence-based methods for treating a concussion.
-The therapy involves exercises that target the vestibular system.

 To better understand vestibular therapy, it will help to have some background on the way the vestibular system works.